How to Bathe Your Newborn

 Can You Give Your Baby Bath Toys?

 Keep in mind that for infants, you don’t need any bath toys at all, as splashing around in the water will be enough entertainment.
-As your baby gets older, you can add some floating baby toys or even waterproof books to keep him occupied.
+As your baby gets older, you can add some floating baby toys or even waterproof books to keep them occupied.

 How we wrote this article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.